Apolo151/gym_management_system/README.md

+# Gym Management System
+A gym management system that provides fitness businesses the functionality to manage schedules, memberships, and facilities.

 # Scenarios

 **First: the program greets the user and asks the user to choose what type of user he or she is (Admin, Customer, Coach)**